dingchenwei/pyhdbtools/README.md

 	$ python hdbits-fetchfree.py --makeconf

 You will need to know your hdbits username, passkey, and where to store the fetched .torrent files

-### Additional Options

-	hdbits-fetchfree.py [OPTIONS] [FILE]

-	-f, --fetch-featured
-		Checks the list of upcoming featured torrents and downloads any that are freeleech.
-High number of API calls.
-Not recommended to be run more than once every 5 minutes.

-	--makeconf
-		Generates json.config

-	--noverify
-		Skips SSL verification for API queries

-	-u, --update-featured filename.html
-		Processes the "Featured Torrents Queue"	page from hdbits and adds them to a watchlist.
-Local files only.
-Does not accept URLs to not break rule prohibiting site scraping.

-	-v
-		Verbose output

-	--version
-		Shows version number

 ### Fetching featured torrents